 What are the benefits of staircasing?

-There are a number of reason why you may want to purchase more shares of your home, the main benefits are;
+There are a number of reasons why you may want to purchase more shares of your home, the main benefits are;

 Pay less rent.
 By increasing the share you own, you will decrease the amount of rent you pay to Coastline for the share that you don’t own.
 However, this may mean your monthly mortgage payment goes up.